 If you have rosacea, it’s important to minimize exposure to your personal skin triggers.
 Triggers are different for each individual so keep a daily symptom diary to determine what yours are, then avoid those foods or activities.

 Switching over to natural make up and skin care products is also a great idea.
-Here are some of my favorite natural skin and body products!
+Download a list of all my favorite nontoxic skin care and household products here!

 - Will this medication address root causes or just help manage symptoms?